 Africa-based groups say Lynas has repeatedly misrepresented facts to promote a political agenda.
-According to a December 2018 report documents how Lynas and Cornell Alliance for Science used the images of African farmers without their knowledge and consent, exploiting the images in misleading ways to claim farmers need GMOs.
+A December 2018 report documents how Lynas and Cornell Alliance for Science used images of African farmers without their knowledge and consent, and in misleading ways to claim farmers need GMOs.

-As one example, Lynas posted the above image of a Tanzanian farmer, Mrs. R, without permission and out of context, suggesting she is a victim of “global injustice.”
-Mrs. R is in fact a successful farmer who champions agroecological practices and makes a good living, according to the ACBio report.
+Lynas posted the above image of a Tanzanian farmer, Mrs. R, without permission and out of context, suggesting she is a victim of “global injustice.”
+Mrs. R is in fact a successful farmer who champions agroecological practices and makes a good living, according to the report.
 She asked Lynas to remove her image, but it remains on his Twitter feed.
-ACBio said in its report that Lynas’ tactics “crossed an ethical red line and must cease,” according to the report posted by the African Centre for Biodiversity.
+Lynas’ tactics “crossed an ethical red line and must cease,” according to the report posted by the African Centre for Biodiversity.

 Pesticide industry talking points, not science

-Afact check by U.S. Right to Know found that Lynas made misleading and erroneous arguments and relied on two flawed sources.
-The same two sources were used in a blog by theAmerican Council on Science and Health, a group Monsanto was paying to help defend glyphosate and GMOs.
+A fact check by U.S. Right to Know found that Lynas made misleading and erroneous arguments and relied on two flawed sources, including a former chemical industry lobbyist.

-In his defense of Monsanto, Lynas also failed to report on the substantial documentary evidence, widely reported in the media, that Monsanto manipulated the science and regulatory reviews on glyphosate for decades using covert tactics includingghostwriting studies andarticles, trying to stop independent research, pushing dubious science, attacking scientists andstrong-arming regulatory agencies in order to protect its profits.
+In his defense of Monsanto, Lynas also failed to report on the substantial documentary evidence, widely reported in the media, that Monsanto manipulated the science and regulatory reviews on glyphosate for decades using covert tactics including ghostwriting studies and articles, trying to stop independent research, pushing dubious science, attacking scientists and strong-arming regulatory agencies in order to protect its profits.

 Promoted by, tied to pesticide industry PR network

-Pesticide companies and their public relations operatives frequently promote Mark Lynas and his work.
+Pesticide companies and their PR operatives frequently promote Lynas and his work.
 See for example Monsanto’s website, many promotional tweets by pesticide industry trade groups, lobby groups, industry-paid academics and writers, and various Monsanto employees.
-Dozens of Lynas’ articles are promoted by Genetic Literacy Project, a propaganda group that has received funds from Bayer.
+Dozens of Lynas’ articles are promoted by the Genetic Literacy Project, a propaganda group that receives funds from Bayer.

 Advises Monsanto partner group Sense About Science